Ancient Theories of Freedom and Determinism

 From at least Aristotle onwards, ancient philosophers engaged in systematic reflection on human agency.
 They asked questions about when people are morally responsible for their actions and what must be the case for people to deliberate and act effectively, and in doing so they confronted arguments that tried to establish that humans are not responsible and effective agents.
 But if we want to understand these philosophers correctly, we should be careful not to assimilate ancient theories of freedom and determinism too quickly to the problem of free will and determinism in contemporary philosophy, which asks whether causal determinism is compatible with the sort of freedom—or alternatively, with the sort of control over our actions—that is necessary for moral responsibility.
 (See the entries on free will and causal determinism.)
 While ancient philosophers did argue about whether causal determinism is compatible with moral responsibility, their concerns ranged more widely.
 We can divide their discussions into two broad areas.

-The first is effective agency—do humans have the ability to act as they wish to, in order to get what they desire?
-Aristotle thinks that effective deliberation and action presupposes the openness or contingency of the future—that what is going to happen is not necessary.
+The first area is effective agency—do humans have the ability to act as they wish to, in order to get what they desire?
+Aristotle thinks that effective deliberation and action presuppose the openness or contingency of the future—that what is going to happen is not necessary.
 Aristotle confronts an argument that tries to establish that the future is necessary, and hence that deliberation and action are futile.
 This argument, however, proceeds not from causal determinism, but from what might be called “logical determinism”—the thesis that, from eternity, statements about the future have had fixed truth values.
 The Epicureans, Stoics, and academic skeptic Carneades confront the same argument, but they also consider the relationship between “logical determinism” and causal determinism, and whether causal determinism is compatible with effective agency.

 The second area is moral responsibility, our ability to be justifiably subject to praise and reward, or blame and punishment for what we do.
 Aristotle gives an extended analysis of voluntary actions, ones for which a person is responsible.
 He asserts that humans are the origin of their voluntary actions, and that we have the ability to do otherwise than we do.
 But the problem of free will and determinism does not obviously arise in Aristotle’s discussion, because he does not consider whether moral responsibility is compatible with causal determinism, as a general thesis.
-Instead, he considers another threat to our responsibility, which we may dub “psychological determinism”: that our actions are automatically elicited by a combination of our psychological states, such as our desires and character traits, in conjunction with perceptual input, such that we are not really in control of what we do.
+Instead, he considers another threat to our responsibility, which we may dub “psychological determinism”: because our actions are automatically elicited by a combination of our psychological states, such as our desires and character traits, and our perceptual input, we are not really in control of what we do.
 In response, Aristotle argues that we are in control of our character, because it is a result of our earlier voluntary actions.
-Epicurus agrees with Aristotle that we are in charge of our character, which results in our actions, and he also contends that to argue that people are not responsible for their actions is self-refuting.
+Epicurus agrees with Aristotle that we are in control of our character, which results in our actions, and he also contends that to argue that people are not responsible for their actions is self-refuting.
 Finally, Epicurus believes that causal determinism is incompatible with human freedom, and he introduces an indeterministic atomic motion, the “swerve”, to combat this threat—although how it is supposed to do so is unclear.
 The Stoics, on the other hand, affirm that every single event is causally determined by God in accordance with his providential plan, and they try to show how what we do is under our control in such a world.
-The later Aristotelian Alexander of Aphrodisias reacts to the Stoics by building an Aristotelian theory on which the ability to do otherwise is required for moral responsibility, and such an ability is incompatible with causal determinism.
+The later Aristotelian Alexander of Aphrodisias reacts to the Stoics by building an Aristotelian theory on which the ability to do otherwise is required for moral responsibility, and this ability is incompatible with causal determinism.
 Plotinus, who takes himself to be following Plato, incorporates Stoic elements into his own theory of freedom, but his deep disagreements with Stoic metaphysics lead him to reject much of what they say about fate.

 1. Fatalism, Bivalence, and Determinism